gobicycle/bicycle/manual_testing_plan.md

 1. -[ ] Checked
 - TEST    : Start `payment-test` service using technical_notes.md instructions
-            with `CIRCULATION=true` env variable and depositsQty=100 x 3 types of deposits (with enough amount of test TONs on wallet).
+            with `CIRCULATION=true` env variable and depositsQty = 100 x 3 types of deposits
+            (with enough amount of test TONs on wallet).
             Periodically check availability and functionality of service by Grafana dashboard and docker logs.
 - RESULT  : There should be no abnormal behavior of service and errors in log